Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter-4 Castle Ravenloft.md

 King Dostron was an ancient ruler of this land, long before the arrival of Strahd.
 He claimed descent from a duke of the Nine Hells, and his deeds did justice to this ancestry.
 His sarcophagus is made of beaten lead and encased in gold (see "Treasure" below).
 Its lid can be pried open with a crowbar or similar tool, revealing nothing but dust within.
 The stuffed owlbear is a late addition to the crypt's decor—a gift given to Strahd that wound up here.
 It looks almost alive but is harmless.

-An invisible [[5.
+An [[/5.
+Mechanics/Rules/Conditions.md#invisible\|invisible]] [[5.
 Mechanics/Bestiary/Fiend/Imp.md\|imp]] is perched atop the owlbear.
 If someone tries to open the sarcophagus, the imp says in Common, "I wouldn't do that if I were you!"
 The imp is magically bound to King Dostron's remains and must watch over them for several more centuries before its contract are fulfilled.
 It isn't obligated to protect the contents of the crypt (so it will not attack), and it delights in telling lies and engaging in mischief.
 For instance, it warns the characters that the sarcophagus is trapped, and that opening the lid will free a pit fiend bound within.

 ##### Treasure